MandyHenderson/BizBenchmark/README.md

 **Data Structure for FinQA:**
 - ID: a unique identifier for each instance.
-- Text: a natural-language serialization of firm-level financial indicators from the Taiwan Economic Journal bankruptcy dataset, listing feature names and values (e.g., profitability, leverage, liquidity, turnover, growth, cash flow, and per-share metrics) for a single company.
-- Answer: a label corresponding to the class as a string: 'yes', or 'no'.
+- Specific Instruction: a detailed instruction for financial question answering task, directing the model to answer based on the provided context.
+- Question: a specific financial question requiring numerical calculations or factual answers.
+- Answer: precise numerical values or textual responses to financial questions.

 **Statistics for FinQA:**
-It contains 4773 records.
+It contains 6251 records.

 **Data Path for FinQA:**
 ```
-Dataset/Actual_Task/Consultant_Market_Trend_Analysis/Taiwan_Economic_Journal.json
+Dataset/Actual_Task/Analyst_Financial_Document_Analysis/FinQA.json
 ```

 **Citation information for FinQA:**